IMPORTANT COVID-19 NOTICE

 Who Is Eligible for a WEAF Grant?

-To be eligible for a grant, an established freelance writer's normal writing capacity must be severely diminished or non-existent as a result of illness, disability, advanced age, a natural disaster (such as a fire or hurricane), or an extraordinary professional crisis (such as a lawsuit or having to care for a seriously ill spouse).
+To be eligible for a grant, an established freelance writer's normal writing capacity must be severely diminished or non-existent as a result of illness, disability, a natural disaster (such as a fire or hurricane), or an extraordinary professional crisis (such as a lawsuit or having to care for a seriously ill spouse).
+According to current bylaws, no more than two WEAF grants can be given to any single candidate.

 Writers who apply do not have to live in the United States but must submit books or articles written in English.